themaninthesuitcase/themaninthesuitcase.github.io/_posts/2016-02-11-the-decline-of-stack-overflow.md

 ---
-title: The decline of Stack Overflow
+title: The Decline Of Stack Overflow
 description: I'm OG SO.
 catagories:
  - tech